Summer Break for Teens: How to Make the Most of Summer Vacation

 • Prepare and serve food through a local charity.

-• Volunteer at a hospital to help serve patients, families, and visitors.
+• Volunteer at a hospital or soup kitchen to help serve patients, families, and visitors.

 • Volunteer at a local animal shelter to help care for abandoned animals.